 - Arizona quail hunting is spectacular, and there are four species available for hunting in the state: Gambel’s, scaled, Mearns’, and California quail (valley quail).

 - Arizona is proud of its dove season and has pushed a lot to the community aspect that dove hunting can create.
 They also offer opportunities at the band-tailed pigeon for a limited window in October.

 - Blue grouse are a good option for someone looking to add some difficulty to their bird hunting in Arizona.

-- Chukar hunting in Arizona is not as common as other states yet you can find populations between elevations of 5,000 and 9,000 feet.
+- Chukar hunting in Arizona is not as common as other states such as Nevada, yet you can find populations between elevations of 5,000 and 9,000 feet.

-- Pheasant can be hunted in the state, but only in the Yuma Valley region.
+- Pheasants can be hunted in the state, but only in the Yuma Valley region.